Submit support requests and browse self-service resources.

 DevOps sits at the crossroads of IT and digital innovation.
 It plays a key role in securing the entire API lifecycle.
 In the race to scale APIs, many enterprises overlook added security threats.
 A recent survey found that 45% of respondents weren’t confident their security professionals knew whether a malicious actor accessed APIs.
 In addition, 51% weren’t confident their security professionals were aware of all new APIs.

-Obviously, DevOps is the team suited to resolving these challenges.
+Obviously, you need DevOps to solve these challenges.

 The second unavoidable challenge is compliance.
 Nearly all enterprises face regulations, compliance, and governance oversight challenges.
 And it can be quite expensive to run afoul.